The degree of a finite set of words: Introduction

-The technical difficulties begin with the replacement of unambiguous monoids of relations by arbitrary monoids of relations.
-Indeed, the multiplication of matrices is then different of their result with integer $0,1$ coefficients.
-In particular, the represntation of maximal subgroups by permutations is still possible but more complicated.
+For a finite set $X$, all these results were previously known only for the special case of $X$ being a uniquely decipherable code with the equality $d(X)=d(Y)d(Z)$ instead of an inequality \cite{BerstelPerrinReutenauer2009}.
+Our generalization to the case of an arbitrary finite set requires more complicated proofs.
+In particular, for uniquely decipherable codes it is enough to consider a trim unambiguous automaton recognizing $X^*$ (which is a cornerstone of the theory), while in our case we need a trim automaton recognizing $X^*$ with multiplicities.
+Intuitively, such automata count the number of factorizations over $X$, and thus they are unambiguous when $X$ is a uniquely decipherable code.
+The technical difficulties then begin with the replacement of unambiguous monoids of relations by arbitrary monoids of relations.
+Indeed, the multiplication of matrices there is different from the result over the Boolean semiring.
+In particular, the representation of maximal subgroups by permutations is still possible but more complicated.